codeworks-secops/k8s-blue-green-deployment/README.md

 <img src="./screenshots/codeday_v2.png" alt="v2" width="500"/>

-The goal is to insure that the version V2 of the webiste is deployed with zero-downtime after all checks pass.
+The goal is to apply the Blue Green strategy deployment to insure that the version V2 of the webiste is deployed with zero-downtime after all checks pass.

 I will start by playing with docker-compose techologie.